A little about me and my practice

 Sitting in the clouds above Machu Picchu

-At the time I was working in the corporate world facing a dilemma on if/how I would move into senior management and I’d started to focus on my personal development.
+At the time I was working in the corporate world facing a dilemma on if/how I would develop my senior management role.
+I'd started to get curious about my personal development.

-I began to notice that my high and low moods hugely affected and disrupted my personal relationships, working life and weight.
-At times I thought I was going crazy, other times I had a sense that there was a missing link I hadn’t found yet.
-I read books, went on training courses and endless health regimes but didn’t find anything to quench my thirst for self-knowledge.
+I noticed that my high and low moods hugely affected and disrupted my personal relationships, working life and weight.
+At times I thought I was going crazy, other times I had a sense that there was a missing link I hadn't found yet (spoiler: I was diagnosed neurodivergent in my 50's).
+I read books, went on training courses and endless health regimes but didn't find anything to quench my thirst for self-knowledge.